shitcoinsherpa/sherpa_bot/README.md

   2. Twitter/X developer account (for posting)

 ## Step 1: Get Your Keys
-You need two sets of keys.
+You need 3 sets of keys.
 Here's how to get them:

 ### OpenAI Key (for the AI brain)
 1. Go to https://platform.openai.com/api-keys